viviennemayorga/viviennemayorga/README.md

 - 👋 Hi, I’m @viviennemayorga
-- 👀 I’m interested in hospitality
+- 👀 I’m interested in
 - 🌱 I’m currently learning hospitality
-- 💞️ I’m looking to collaborate on canva
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ig:viviennenenene

 <!---
 viviennemayorga/viviennemayorga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.